f0nzie/rTorch.old/README.md

 #>         [3.5000, 3.5000, 3.5000, 3.5000]])
 # a has now been filled with the value 3.5

-# add a scalar to a tensor
+# add a scalar to a tensor.
+# notice that was auto-converted from an array to a tensor
 b <- a$add(4.0)

 # a is still filled with 3.5